 There are several ways to see and ‘experience’ this bridge:

-- If you want to actually walk over the bridge, feel the shivers that the prisoners felt, and catch the glimpse of the hustle and bustle of the city through the small openings, you can do so when visiting the earlier-mentioned Doge’s Palace.
+- If you want to actually walk over the bridge, feel the shivers that the prisoners felt, and catch a glimpse of the hustle and bustle of the city through the small openings, you can do so when visiting the earlier-mentioned Doge’s Palace.
+You’ll need a ticket for that.

 - The best spot to admire the exterior of the bridge is the Ponte della Paglia, a small bridge at the waterfront promenade Riva degli Schiavoni.